Top 5 travel companies offering immersive tours that let you live like a local

 If you’re familiar with G Adventures, you know the company isn’t luxury focused, and accommodations prioritize hyper-local over fancy—think converted 17th-century monasteries on the Amalfi Coast tour and local homestays in the Amazon jungle.

 Activities are also hyper-local.
 On the Amazon tour, you’ll learn about medicinal plants and how to use a blowgun.
 On the Sorrento tour, you’ll head to a lemon farm to see how Limoncello is made.
 On the Croatia tour, there’s cooking classes led by locals and stops at secluded beaches on the Adriatic Sea.
+The incredible depth of these tours really capture my imagination, and the affordable price puts it within reach of many adventurous travelers.

-Road Scholar: Living & Learning tours
+3. Road Scholar: Living & Learning tours

 Living & Learning tours are Road Scholar’s answer to study abroad programs for adults.
 On these 45-day single destination programs, the focus is on local living, language classes, and independent and guided visits to local spots.
 There are also weekend group excursions led by the Road Scholar group leader.